telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

     * If a rule's actions are incorrectly ordered and a response action is before a request action, the request action will be executed after the server receives the request.
 The changes will be visible in Fiddler only.

     * Actions placed after a final action in one rule will not be executed.

+- The **Return File**, **Return Manual Response** and **Return Predefined Response** actions do not execute any connection to the server, they immediately set the HTTP response to the specified value.